菜单

 Q: Can in vitro serum incubation predict in vivo stability?

-In vitro serum incubation can indicate potential stability risks but does not fully correlate with in vivo stability.
-In vivo degradation involves both direct degradation and protein recycling pathways, which cannot be entirely replicated in vitro.
-Using both assays allows for a comparative assessment, but due to the high cost, in vivo studies are typically reserved for later development stages.
+A: In vitro serum incubation can indicate potential stability risks, but it does not fully correlate with in vivo stability.
+In vivo degradation involves both direct degradation and protein recycling pathways, which cannot be fully replicated in vitro.
+Using both assays enables comparative assessment, but in vivo studies are generally reserved for later development stages because of their high cost.

 Q: Do study results using transiently produced mAbs closely align with those from stable cell lines?